 1998 4749 people are employed at the works. the volume of production in current prices is 474.9 billion rubles.
 The assortment is 500 names of articles.
 The income is 65.5 billion rubles.
 The cost of main funds is 755.2 billion rubles.
 The works has completely paid all the debts of budget, credits, salary, for electricity and public utilities.
 Two plants of encapsulated chemical polishing with electronic control manufactured by the Neutra Company were introduced in the working shop No. 3.
 The dosing and mixing line with computerized control for preparation of crystal charge was modernized.
 The construction of the 1st stage of the treatment works with capacity of 5000 m³ of sewages a day was finished.
 The collection of the Neman Glass Works catalogue was issued.
 It presented 608 samples of articles.
 The artists G.Tkachova and S.Shchetik developed a new technology of using powder stains for richer colour spectrum.
 The association and coordinator of the Partnership for Progress Program awarded the works with the prize for the movement of production, volume of sales, commercial flexibility, ecology.
 The research center of the European market awarded the works with the Euromarket’98 Prize for success in technological innovations, quality of products, commercial development and potential growth within the European market.
 Neman brought next large collection of articles to the International Fair in Frankfurt-am-Main.
 Profitable contract of importing were concluded.

-They have not produce insulators present time(((
+They have not produce insulators for sale present time(((